statiolake/rsh/.roo/rules/development-rules.md

 - Avoid mixing feature implementation with refactoring in the same commit
 - Commit frequently to maintain clear development history

+### Pre-Commit Checks
+- Always run `git status` to review staged files before committing
+- Use `git diff --cached` to review changes that will be committed
+- Verify that only intended changes are included in the commit

 ## Parser/Lexer Guidelines

 ### Error Handling